Deenipedia/dhikr/README.md

 A small companion of your daily dhikr while you work or surf internet.
 Recite Tasbih everytime you open a new tab.

 ## Getting Started
-Visit this link to view live:
+Visit this link to view live (old version):
 ```
     https://dhikr.xyz/
 ```